-This Chocolate Pear Pudding tastes amazing on its own or even better with some vanilla ice cream or a dollop of freshly whipped cream.
-Any leftovers can be stored in the fridge for a day or two then reheated in the microwave.
+This Chocolate Pear Pudding tastes amazing on its own or even better with some salted caramel sauce, vanilla ice cream or a dollop of freshly whipped cream.
+Any leftovers can be stored in the fridge for a day and then reheated in the microwave.

 The original recipe for Chocolate Pear Pudding by Nigella Lawson can be found on her website here.
 I have changed the type and quantity of sugar and made it with the addition of milk so that the batter spreads easier.